First, what is panic hardware?

 Emergency Exit Door With Exit Device

 Another common feature of many panic devices is the ability to “dog-down” (to hold open or restrain the device from latching).
-This feature can be used when a panic device is in an area that needs to remain unlatched, such as in a doorway of a restaurant or store where the fire code requires that the premises remain unlocked during normal business hours.
+This feature can be used when a panic device is in an area that needs to remain unlatched.
+For an example in a doorway of a restaurant or store where the fire code requires that the premises remain unlocked during normal business hours.

 Importance of a Professional Installation